rizkycahyono97/phpmvc/README.md

 ### 1. Clone the Repository

-First, clone this repository to your local machine in Apache or Nginx directory:
+First, clone this repository to your local machine in Apache directory:

 ```bash
 git clone https://github.com/rizkycahyono97/phpmvc.git